enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/Documentation/Minutes/Tallinn.md

  See thread at https://github.com/enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/issues/28 Closed

-#RSIT WG next meetings and outreach
+# RSIT WG next meetings and outreach
-Aim and Objectives of the RSIT WG
+## Aim and Objectives of the RSIT WG
-Develop Reference Document (Classifications, incident types or examples, and definition) using eCSIRT.net as a starting point.
+- [x] Develop Reference Document (Classifications, incident types or examples, and definition) using eCSIRT.net as a starting point.
-Define and develop an Update and Versioning Mechanism Host reference document
+- [x] Define and develop an Update and Versioning Mechanism
+- [x] Host reference document
-Organise regular physical meetings with the stakeholders In the 2nd phase broader working group with non-European teams (FIRST) to achieve global consensus on incident reference taxonomy
+- [x] Organise regular physical meetings with the stakeholders
+- [ ] In the 2nd phase broader working group with non-European teams (FIRST) to achieve global consensus on incident reference taxonomy

-##Actions
+## Actions
-WG will discuss this in Luxembourg
+WG will discuss last point in Luxembourg

-#Next steps
+# Next steps

 ENISA to